FAQ - General

 receive a "No route available" error message.
 This means that iOS or Android users that are using the Relay mode cannot

 - Because there are only a small number of relay severs, you often cannot connect to the same conference or

 conference server that another node using the Relay mode

 is already connected to.
-This means that two iPhone or Android users that are using the Relay mode often cannot join the same conference
+This means that two iOS or Android users that are using the Relay mode often cannot join the same conference

 at the same time.